Easy Tarte Tatin

 5. Rest and serve.

-Let tarte tatin rest for at least 15-20 minutes before inverting (flipping) onto a plate.
-This is important!
-Serve as-is or with vanilla ice cream.
+Let rest for 15-20 minutes before inverting onto a plate.
+Enjoy!

 Serve after letting cool for 15 minutes.